Introduction to physiology

 3. Know the main fuels used by the body and describe, at a basic level, how these are utilised by the body at rest and in different states of feeding and activity.

-Homeostasis defined.
-Membrane transport, intercellular communication, action potential generation and examples of homeostatic control
+Cellular components, cell membranes.
+Membrane transport, intercellular communication, action potential generation in excitable cells, myelination and synapses.

 2 Cardiorespiratory system